alextsigonias/starter-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---

-I am a postdoctoral researcher at the [Department of Industrial Engineering](https://www.dii.uchile.cl/english/) of the University of Chile hosted by Prof. [José Correa](https://www.dii.uchile.cl/~jcorrea/).
-I am a member of the [Information and Computation in Market Design (ICMD)](https://sites.google.com/view/anilloicmd/home?authuser=0) team.
-I recently obtained my PhD from the [School of Computation, Information and Technology](https://www.cit.tum.de/en/cit/home/) of the [Technical University of Munich](https://www.tum.de/en/).
+I am currently a PhD trainee at the [European Central Bank](https://www.ecb.europa.eu/home/html/index.en.html).
+Until very recently, I was a postdoctoral researcher at the [Department of Industrial Engineering](https://www.dii.uchile.cl/english/) of the University of Chile hosted by Prof. [José Correa](https://www.dii.uchile.cl/~jcorrea/).
+I was a member of the [Information and Computation in Market Design (ICMD)](https://sites.google.com/view/anilloicmd/home?authuser=0) team.
+I obtained my PhD from the [School of Computation, Information and Technology](https://www.cit.tum.de/en/cit/home/) of the [Technical University of Munich](https://www.tum.de/en/).
 At TUM, I was advised by Prof. [Andreas S. Schulz](https://www.ot.mgt.tum.de/en/or/group/andreas-s-schulz/) and was a member of the interdisciplinary research group [Advanced Optimization in a Networked Economy (AdONE)](https://www.gs.tum.de/en/adone/start/) and the [Operations Research Group](https://www.ot.mgt.tum.de/en/or/home/).
 Before that, I received my Diploma from the National Technical University of Athens, where I was advised by Prof. [Dimitris Fotakis](https://www.softlab.ntua.gr/~fotakis/).
-During my PhD, I had the chance to visit the [University of Chile](https://www.uchile.cl/english) and the [Sapienza University of Rome](https://www.uniroma1.it/en).
+During my PhD and postdoc, I had the opportunity to spend some time at [Google Zurich](https://research.google/locations/zurich/) and the [Sapienza University of Rome](https://www.uniroma1.it/en).

- My current research is mainly on the design of algorithms and mechanisms for fair and efficient resource allocation.
-In particular, I enjoy working on sequential decision-making problems with applications in pricing, recommendations, and other complex scenarios arising in online marketplaces.
-I am also very interested in designing decision-making policies that promote equity in the operations of online and matching platforms.
-To answer these questions, I use a broad set of tools from computer science, optimization, operations, and economics.
-My research interests broadly lie in the theory and applications of market design, especially those with societal impact.
+ My main research topic recently has been on the design of algorithms and mechanisms for fair and efficient resource allocation with applications in pricing, recommender systems, apportionment, and generally complex scenarios arising in (online) markets and platforms.
+I have a background and extensive training in both Computer Science and Operations Research.
+In my research, I have used a broad set of tools from algorithms, economics, operations, mechanism design, machine learning, and optimization.
+I enjoy developing algorithms with strong theoretical guarantees and demonstrating their applicability via experimentation on real-world data whenever possible.
+Apart from my research expertise, I have a strong interest in adjacent fields such as econometrics and causal inference.
+I love broadening my knowledge and exploring new topics and I aspire to work on projects, new technologies, and products with societal impact.

-You can find a copy of my CV [here](uploads/CV.pdf) *(last update: May 2023)*.
+You can find a copy of my CV [here](uploads/CV.pdf) *(last update: September 2023)*.

 [//]: # (**I am on the job market looking for research/applied scientist or postdoc positions in industry.
 If you feel I could be a good fit for your company/team, please reach out!**)